Ben Roethlisberger: Footbahlin with Ben Roethlisberger

 On September 2, 2022, Roethlisberger began the podcast Footbahlin with Ben Roethlisberger on his Channel 7 YouTube channel.
-Co-hosted by Pittsburgh-based musician and producer Spencer Te'o, Roethlisberger and Te'o started the first several episodes mainly discussing Roethlisberger's life after retirement, stories from his tenure with the Steelers and beer tasting.
+Co-hosted by Pittsburgh-based musician and producer Spencer Te'o, Roethlisberger and Te'o started the first few episodes mainly discussing Roethlisberger's life after retirement, stories from his tenure with the Steelers and beer tasting.
 The show eventually evolved into having guest interviews with current and former players and coaches such as Kenny Pickett, Jerome Bettis, Bill Cowher and Mike Tomlin.
 During the 2023 season, the show began to incorporate Roethlisberger and Te'o watching various Steeler games and providing commentary.

 The final episode was uploaded on December 25, 2023, with an episode about the Steelers' victory over the Cincinnati Bengals on Christmas Eve.
 In an interview with WDVE in 2024, Roethlisberger claimed that the podcast would not continue.
 Despite this announcement, Roethlisberger uploaded a surprise teaser for another season of the podcast on August 29, 2024, to begin the following week.
 Beginning with the new season, Roethlisberger and Te'o began inviting a variety of guests not just limited to Steelers players.
 This includes guests such as comedian Nate Bargatze and musician Bart Millard of MercyMe.